Jeremy Davidson (rugby union)

-Jeremy William Davidson (born 28 April 1974) is a rugby union former player who currently works as a coach.
+Jeremy William Davidson (born 28 April 1974) is a rugby union coach and former player who played as a lock for Ulster, London Irish and Castres, and at international level for Ireland and the British & Irish Lions.

 Playing career

 Davidson played lock.
 He attended Methodist College Belfast.

 He played club rugby for Dungannon, Ulster, London Irish and Castres Olympique.

 At international level he represented Ireland with 32 caps.
 On the 1997 British Lions tour to South Africa, he won 3 Test caps and was voted players' player of the tour.

 Davidson captained Ulster and London Irish.

-His playing career ended at age 27 due to a long-running knee injury.
+His playing career ended at age 27 after aggravating a long-running knee injury whilst fishing.

 Coaching career

 Following a spell as director of rugby at Dungannon RFC, Davidson moved on to coach Castres.
 In June 2009 he became part of the coaching team at Ulster.
 As of 2017 he was coaching French team Aurillac.
 He then coached Brive until 2022 with whom he won promotion to the top tier of French Rugby.
 Davidson has now reassumed the position of coach at Castres.